KohaILS/koha-manual-zh-cn/source/administration.rst

        -  Check the 'Hourly rentals use calendar', to exclude holidays from the the rental fee calculation.

     - Each amount will charge the patron on checkout.

-   -  **Important**
+      **Important**

       Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 -  You can add a default replacement cost for this type of item.
 This is the amount that will be charged to the patron when lost if the item doesn't have a replacement cost.
 If the item has a replacement cost, that is the amount that will be charged to the patron.

-    -  **Important**
+    **Important**

     Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 - You can also add a processing fee that will be added to the replacement cost.

-   -  **Important**
+  **Important**

   Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 -  If you would like a message or alert to appear when items of this type are checked in you can enter that in the 'Checkin message' box

    |image136|

-   -  The Checkin message type can be a Message or an Alert.
+   -  The checkin message type can be a 'message' or an 'alert'.
 The only difference between these two is the styling.
-By default a Message is blue
+By default a message is blue

       |image137|

-      and an Alert is yellow.
+      and an alert is yellow.

       |image138|

--  Some SIP devices need you to use a SIP-specific media type instead of Koha's item type (usually lockers and sorters need this media type), if you use a device like this you'll want to enter the SIP media type.
+-  Some SIP devices need you to use a SIP-specific media type instead of Koha's item type (usually lockers and sorters need this media type).
+   If you use a device like this you'll want to enter the SIP media type.

--  If this item type is only to be used in certain libraries only, you can select them here.
+-  If this item type is only to be used in certain libraries, you can select them here.
 Select 'All libraries' if this item type is used across the library system.

    **Note**

    If this is left blank, 'All libraries' is assumed.

    **Note**

    To select more than one library, hold the 'Ctrl' key while selecting the libraries.

-.. add description of 'Summary'
+.. add description of 'Summary', unless bug 17598 passes...

 -  When finished, click 'Save changes'

-   -  **Note**
+   **Note**

-          All fields, with the exception of the 'Item type' will be editable from the Item types list
+   All fields, with the exception of the 'Item type' will be editable from the item types list

 -  Your new item type will now appear on the list